-- On the top bar: - To show column details, select Details toggle. - When you add a note, Note becomes enabled.
-Select Note to changes notes. - The first row displays the table's schema name, like public in the example. - The second row displays the table's name, like users in the example. - The remaining rows dispalys the table's column names and their data types. - A column that is a primary key displays as a lock key, like id integer in the example. - Other columns diplay as a green column, like email character varying in the example. - Select the node to drag it on the canvas. - To open the table dialog box and change the table details, either double-click the table node or selectEdit on the toolbar.
-See Table dialog in the PEM client online help for information on different fields.
+- On the top bar:

+- To show column details, select Details toggle.
+When you add a note, Note becomes enabled.
+Select Note to changes notes. - The first row displays the table's schema name, like public in the example. - The second row displays the table's name, like users in the example. - The remaining rows dispalys the table's column names and their data types. - A column that is a primary key displays as a lock key, like id integer in the example.

+Other columns diplay as a green column, like email character varying in the example. - Select the node to drag it on the canvas.
+To open the table dialog box and change the table details, either double-click the table node or selectEdit on the toolbar.